By Lianne Kolirin and Ben Rich

 Antisemitism often relies on age-old prejudices that depict Jews as greedy, uncaring, power-hungry, hook-nosed and so on.
 These are known as antisemitic tropes, all of which were frequently used in Nazi Holocaust propaganda.
 Among the most common is the claim that there is some powerful “Jewish conspiracy” controlling politics, business, finance, and the media or world events.

-In the most transparent and absurd cases, antisemites ascribe to a wide variety of conspiracy theories, such as the assertion that Jews use the blood of Christian babies to make unleavened bread (matzah), were behind the 9/11 terrorist attacks, or are simultaneous controlling left-wing and right-wing governments across the globe.
+In the most transparent and absurd cases, antisemites ascribe to a wide variety of conspiracy theories, such as the assertion that Jews use the blood of Christian babies to make unleavened bread (matzah), were behind the 9/11 terrorist attacks in 2001, or are simultaneous controlling left-wing and right-wing governments across the globe.

 Where explicit antisemitism is less acceptable, we see implicit “nods and winks” to the prejudices above, such as irrelevant references to people’s religion, which play to these prejudices (such as the supposed Jewishness of those convicted in the Guinness scandal in the late 1980s).
 Alternatively, negative stereotypes might be used to describe somebody Jewish — as in the case of the investor and philanthropist George Soros or the men in the artist Mear One’s mural in Spitalfields — without a direct reference to their Judaism.